Batch Processing Topology Errors Using arcpy and geopandas

 try:

-# Validate topology within default extent; restrict to polygon if needed
+# Validate within the default extent; restrict to a polygon for triage.

 arcpy.ValidateTopology_management(os.path.join(GDB_PATH, TOPO_NAME))